 Water-soluble is used to describe a CBD extract which has undergone a process to break the oil into tiny particles.
 The small particle size simply allows them to disperse throughout liquids.
 This process increases the surface area of the oil, helping to assist in the absorption of CBD into the body.
 These soluble extracts can come in both liquid and powder forms.
 They are then used to produce consumable CBD products like tinctures, capsules, edibles, and drinks.
-The Ounce’s water soluble nano drops will be available before the end of the this year.
+The Ounce’s Broad Spectrum CBD Nano Drops are water soluble.

 Bioavailability: Oil vs Water-Soluble